terrible-coder/multivariate_calculus/README.md

 <script src="mcalc.js"></script>
 ```

-This will tell the HTML that an external script is being referenced.
-Now if you wish to, say, create a new constant scalar object, you can say
+To create a new constant scalar object you can say
 ```javascript
 const a = Scalar.constant(5);
 print(a);